-When you think of a centipede, the first thing you probably think about are legs… lots of legs!
-The name centipede means “hundred feet”, and although they do not usually have that many, it is an accurate description of a centipedes most distinguishing feature.
+When you think of a centipede, the first thing you probably think about is legs… lots of legs!
+The name centipede means “hundred feet”, and although they do not usually have that many, it is an accurate description of a centipede’s most distinguishing feature.
 Most centipedes live outdoors and rarely venture in, but the house centipede can live its entire life in a building.
 This makes the house centipede a very common household pest.

 Identification